-that defeats the object or purpose of the rules in the Union acts and areas paragraph (a)
+that defeats the object or purpose of the rules in the Union acts and areas paragraph (a).

-"contract of employment" means contract of service or apprenticeship, whether express or implied, and (if express) whether oral or in writing
+"contract of employment" means contract of service or apprenticeship, whether express or implied, and (if express) whether oral or in writing.

-"employee" has the meaning given by section 1 of the Unfair Dismissals Act 1977 and includes an individual who is deemed to be an employee by virtue of subsection (2) (a);
+"employee" has the meaning given by section 1 of the Unfair Dismissals Act 1977 and includes an individual who is deemed to be an employee by virtue of subsection (2) (a) of the Protected Disclosures Act.

-"facilitator" means a natural person who assists, in a confidential manner, a reporting person in the reporting process in a work-related context

-"feedback" means the provision to a reporting person of information on the action envisaged or taken as follow-up and on the reasons for such follow-up

-"person concerned" means a natural or legal person who is referred to in a report as a person to whom the relevant wrongdoing is attributed or with whom that person is associated

-"reporting person" means a worker who makes a report in accordance with the Act

-"worker" means an individual working in the private or public sector who acquired information on relevant wrongdoings in a work-related context and includes:

-- (a) an individual who is or was an employee, - (b) an individual who entered into or works or worked under any other contract, whether express or implied and (if it is express) whether oral or in writing, whereby the individual undertook to do or perform (whether personally or otherwise) any work or services for another party to the contract for the purposes of that party's business, - (c) an individual who works or worked for a person in circumstances in which- - i. the individual is introduced or supplied to do the work by a third person, and - ii. the terms on which the individual is engaged to do the work are or were in practice substantially determined not by the individual but by the person for whom the individual works or worked, by the third person or by both of them, - (d) an individual who is or was provided with work experience pursuant to a training course or programme or with training for employment (or with both) otherwise than under a contract of employment, - (e) an individual who is or was a shareholder of an undertaking, - (f) an individual who is or was a member of the administrative, management or supervisory body of an undertaking, including nonexecutive members, - (g) an individual who is or was a volunteer, - (h) an individual who acquires information on a relevant wrongdoing during a recruitment process, - (i) an individual who acquires information on a relevant wrongdoing during pre-contractual negotiations (other than a recruitment process referred to above). - (j) an individual who is deemed to be a worker by virtue of subsection (2)(b), and any reference to a worker being employed or to employment shall be construed accordingly.
+- "facilitator" means a natural person who assists, in a confidential manner, a reporting person in the reporting process in a work-related context. - "feedback" means the provision to a reporting person of information on the action envisaged or taken as follow-up and on the reasons for such follow-up. - "external reporting" refers to a reporting person making a disclosure under Section 7 of the Act to a prescribed person or the Protected Disclosures Commissioner. - "internal reporting" refers to a reporting person making a disclosure to their employer under Section 6 of the Act. - "person concerned" means a natural or legal person who is referred to in a report as a person to whom the relevant wrongdoing is attributed or with whom that person is associated.
+Such persons also have certain protections under the Protected Disclosures Act. - "reporting person" means a worker who makes a report in accordance with the Protected Disclosures Act. - "worker" means an individual working in the private or public sector who acquired information on relevant wrongdoings in a work-related context and includes: - (a) an individual who is or was an employee, - (b) an individual who entered into or works or worked under any other contract, whether express or implied and (if it is express) whether oral or in writing, whereby the individual undertook to do or perform (whether personally or otherwise) any work or services for another party to the contract for the purposes of that party's business, - (c) an individual who works or worked for a person in circumstances in which- - i. the individual is introduced or supplied to do the work by a third person, and - ii. the terms on which the individual is engaged to do the work are or were in practice substantially determined not by the individual but by the person for whom the individual works or worked, by the third person or by both of them, - (d) an individual who is or was provided with work experience pursuant to a training course or programme or with training for employment (or with both) otherwise than under a contract of employment, - (e) an individual who is or was a shareholder of an undertaking, - (f) an individual who is or was a member of the administrative, management or supervisory body of an undertaking, including nonexecutive members, - (g) an individual who is or was a volunteer, - (h) an individual who acquires information on a relevant wrongdoing during a recruitment process, - (i) an individual who acquires information on a relevant wrongdoing during pre-contractual negotiations (other than a recruitment process referred to above), and any reference to a worker being employed or to employment shall be construed accordingly.